AI & Data Quality · Production ML · Annotation QA

 When performance degrades in specific subclasses or edge-case categories while aggregate accuracy stays flat, annotation inconsistency in those specific categories is almost always the cause.

 Any labeling rule communicated verbally or via chat without formal documentation and version control is a governance failure in progress.
-The impact may not be visible for weeks or months.
+The impact may not be visible for weeks or months — but it compounds silently.

 HITL as a Governance Control Layer — Not Just a Labeling Method